Wivik/linux-explained/book/01-02-chapter-2.md

 Basically, the Init daemon will starts the runlevel 3, 4 or 5 which are the most common for a normal usage.
 The runlevel 2 is preferred for emergency, recovery, or administratives tasks that wouldn't require network (ex : fixing a filesystem error).
 In the Init system configuration files, the daemons are affected to a runlevel that determine the moment for their startup during the boot sequence.

 In this article, I've quoted two init daemons : System V and systemd (sic).
 System V is the main init daemon made for Unix systems.
-Linux used an init system that was compatible with System V, often referred as SysV, but other distributions were, or are, using other [init services](https://en.wikipedia.org/wiki/Init#Other_implementations).
-Nowadays, systemd has been adopted by most of the major Linux distributions, not without [critics](https://en.wikipedia.org/wiki/Systemd#Reception).
+Linux used an init system that was compatible with System V, often referred as SysV, but other distributions were, or are, using other init services[^init].
+Nowadays, systemd has been adopted by most of the major Linux distributions, not without critics[^systemdcritics].

 One main difference that systemd has is the replacement of the startup scripts and the runlevels by configuration files describing the daemons and when do they should start.
 It uses a parallel startup sequences that is expected to reduce the boot time. systemd uses a notion of targets to attain, inspired by the runlevel, but in a more semantic way.
 The targets are "multi-user", "graphical", "user-session", which mostly corresponds to runlevel 3 for the first one and 5 for the two others in the former init system's definition.